SoraWebui/SoraWebui/README.md

   You can see this feature in 👉 [login](https://github.com/SoraWebui/SoraWebui/tree/login) or 👉 [version-0.2](https://github.com/SoraWebui/SoraWebui/tree/version-0.2)

-- [ ] Google One Tap Login:
+- ✅ Google One Tap Login:

-  Coming soon
+  You can see this feature in 👉 [login](https://github.com/SoraWebui/SoraWebui/tree/login) or 👉 [version-0.3](https://github.com/SoraWebui/SoraWebui/tree/version-0.3)

 - [ ] Stripe payment：